c3m-labs/HeatTrans/Development.md

 First, import HeatTrans in Wolfram Workbench:

 * Select "File" -> "Open project from file system" ...
-* Add path to project root directory and click Finish
+* Add path to project root directory and click "Finish"

 Importing of the HeatTrans source needs to be done only once.
 Next, build the documentation: